New York Times journalists, other workers on 24-hour strike

 “But if talks stall again we will be asking you for your trust and support for further actions,” Cowley told the crowd, which shouted back, “Whatever it takes!”

-The NewsGuild said via Twitter that “management walked away from the table with five hours to go” on before the planned strike.
-New York Times spokesperson Danielle Rhoades Ha said in a statement that the sides were still in negotiations when the company was told that the strike was happening.
+The NewsGuild said via Twitter that “management walked away from the table with five hours to go” before the planned strike.
+New York Times spokesperson Danielle Rhoades Ha said in a statement that negotiations were ongoing when the company was told that the strike was happening.

 Cowley told The Associated Press the union representatives had been prepared to continue talks, but when several reporters informed editors they would join the strike, management ended bargaining for the night.
 She said the next scheduled negotiation session is Tuesday.